craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 # Example of commands used to process Literature

 This is an example of putting data in (the commas in the data are not initially used when ingesting the data, but will be used to split the data for other purposes).
-You will find the full example of this in the Macbeth.ats file in the source/Plays folder in this project.
+You will find the full example of this in the macbeth.ats file in the source/Plays folder in this project.

 ```
 d+